geekjournal/t2j-vue/README.md

 # Site Colors

+Green Background:
-Background:  either #34ae3c  or   #00a300 (the Windows tile color for green)
+either #34ae3c or #00a300 (the Windows tile color for green)

+Background blue:
+Tournaments: RGB 44,102,255 => #2c66ff (lighter, this one, looks better for favicon)
+Website-Vuepress: RGB 49,90,255 => #315aff